 When a family states that they cannot return to their country of origin because they will be at risk of persecution, torture, or inhuman or degrading treatment, then return could engage Article 3 of the ECHR.
 The family must be referred for legal advice to establish whether they can make an application to the Home Office to assert this claim.
 This is usually done by claiming asylum, or making a fresh claim for asylum, when a person has previously been refused asylum.

-The principle underpinning the Clue and KA cases is that the local authority must defer to the expertise of the Home Office in making human rights decisions, and therefore have regard to determinations by the Home Office and courts.
+The local authority must have regard to determinations by the Home Office and courts.
 It is therefore unlikely that the local authority would make a different conclusion regarding risk on return when the Home Office or courts have made a recent finding on this.
+The local authority would also need to reference any recent legal advice the family have obtained about whether they can pursue further claims.

 4.3.3 Medical cases